RafaYudi33/Task-Manager/README.md

 The application uses Amazon's Simple Email Service (SES) for sending emails.
 Since this is a personal project, I used the free tier of SES.
 In this version, it's necessary to verify the email addresses that will be used to send or receive emails.

-The application is configured to invoke the service every day at 18:00.
+The application is configured to invoke the service every hour.
 However, to allow users to test immediately, I have enabled an endpoint <kbd>POST /email</kbd>.